Post-hoc Interpretability for Neural NLP: A Survey: Ensemble

 \section{Ensemble}

-\type{sec:ensemble}{Ensemble} explanations attempts to provide a \category{global explanation} by combining multiple \category{local explanations}.
+\type{sec:ensemble}{Ensemble} explanations attempts to provide a \category{global explanation} by collecting multiple \category{local explanations}.
 This is done such that each \category{local explaination} represents the different modes of the model.

+The extreme of this idea would be to provide a \category{local explaination} for every possible input, thereby providing a \category{global explanation}.
+Unfortunately, such an explanation is too much information for a human to understand and would not be \measure{human-grounded}.
+As \citet{Miller2019} state, an explanation should be selective.
+The task of \type{sec:ensemble}{ensemble} explanations, is therefore to strategically select representative examples and their corresponding \category{local explainations}.

+The assumption is that the model operates within different modes.
+Futhermore, that one example, or a few examples, from each mode can sufficiently represent the models entire behavior.
+For example, in sentimate classification of movie reviews, a model may have one behavior for comments about the acting, another behavior for comments about the music score, etc.

 \type{sec:ensemble}{Ensemble} explanations is a very broad category of explanations, as for every type of \category{local explanation} method there is, an \type{sec:ensemble}{ensemble} explanation could in principle be constructed.
 As such, if it can be applied to sequence-to-class or sequence-to-sequence models depends depends on the specific method.
 However, in practice very few \type{sec:ensemble}{ensemble} methods have been proposed, and most of them apply only to tabular data \citep{Ibrahim2019,Ramamurthy2020,Sangroya2020}.